weirdgyn/viastitching/README.md

 Hope someone find my work useful or at least *inspiring* to create something else/better.
 I would like to thank everyone has shared his knoledge of Python and KiCAD with me: Thanks!
+Special thanks to everyone that contributed to this project.

 #